cedadev/nlds-client/docs/user_guide/source/step_by_step.rst

 Configuring the NLDS client
 ---------------------------

-1. First make sure your are running the ``nlds-client`` virtual-environmentthat you created above.
+1. First make sure your are running the ``nlds-client`` virtual-environment that you created above.
 If you are not running it then issue the command:

 .. code-block:: bash